arturparkhisenko/wpvpa/README.md

 > Ordered by priority

+- Change UI for both, use modular import
 - Improve the UI positions for the multi-language support
 - Release a version `0.1.0`
 - Publish on [CurseForge](https://authors.curseforge.com/knowledge-base/world-of-warcraft/527-preparing-the-packagemeta-file)